 (For the most part these are not issues that drove my overall evaluation of the paper, but I bring them up as helpful suggestions

 * Line 29-32: The intro starts talk about how challenging speech perception is, but then ends with "Yet, listeners typically recognize speech quickly and accurately across a wide range of talkers and acoustic conditions…".
 This is a fairly standard way to introduce a cognitive science paper: explain how hard the problem and then present the mystery of how most people solve it.
 I've used it myself maybe 20 times or more!
 But I don't really buy it anymore.
 Something like 10-20% of people have developmental language disorder or dyslexia (both of which impact hearing loss).
 Speech perception doesn't fully develop until you are 20 (so that rules out most kids), and it starts declining in your 60s maybe (ruling out many adults), and then there is hearing loss.
 And bilinguals?
 Bilinguals perceive and adapt to speech differently in both the L1 and the L2.
 That's like 60% of the population.
 I know this whole paragraph is a kind of throwaway line to pique the readers' interest, but the fact is, that many of not most people probably don't solve this problem effortlessly.
 Its true that a slice of people can, but by framing it this way, it seems to artificially restrict the domain of cognitive science to just these perfect highly literate monolingual young adults.

+We acknowledge that the introduction may risk sounding trite and appreciate the reviewer pointing this out.
+We have tried to be brief in the lead-in and since we are reporting a study on normal hearing adults highly skilled in their dominant language we hope the reviewer will bear with our formulaic approach this time.
+That said, we recognize the importance of considering broader individual differences in speech perception and appreciate the reviewer’s insight.
+While we have not revised the introduction in this case, we will certainly keep this perspective in mind for future work.

 * Figure 1A, B: the long dashes make it really hard to read the figures?
 Maybe dots?
 Or dash-dots?